KRFOSS/kali-docs/development/setting-up-packaging-system/index.md

 kali@kali:/srv/chroots$
 ```

 Once that is done, we need to edit `/etc/schroot/chroot.d/kali-dev-amd64-sbuild*`, note that "\*" is used as it will generate the last bit randomly.
-Alternatively, use TAB auto-completion.
+Alternatively, use TAB auto-completion:

 ```console
 kali@kali:~$ echo "source-root-groups=root,sbuild" | sudo tee -a /etc/schroot/chroot.d/kali-dev-amd64-sbuild*